Providing the best quality of life for older horses with Julie Goodnight.

 I prefer to keep my older horses together and separated from the younger, friskier horses whose idea of a good time might be chasing subordinate horses around.
 My senior horses deserve a break and protection from the sometimes stressful life in the herd.
 They don't necessarily want to be alone, but they don't want to be looking over their shoulders for bullies either.

 Health and Nutrition Senior horses have very special needs regarding health and diet.
 My main goal is to keep them safe, comfortable and happy.
 A horse's teeth grow constantly all of their life until the age of 27-28.
-This allows them to grind tough forage but at some point their teeth wear away and they can no longer grind their food as well as they used to.
-In nature, this would signal the slow end to a horse’s life but with the modern advancements in livestock feeds and medicine we are able to keep horses healthy and alive much longer.
+This allows them to grind tough forage but at some point, their teeth wear away and they can no longer grind their food as well as they used to.
+In nature, this would signal the slow end to a horse’s life but with the modern advancements in livestock feeds and medicine, we are able to keep horses healthy and alive much longer.

-I try to keep horses on a high quality grass hay as long as possible (alfalfa is too hard on them metabolically), with a modest amount of oats to carry the supplements they need to stay healthy and comfortable.
+I try to keep horses on high-quality grass hay as long as possible (alfalfa is too hard on them metabolically), with a modest amount of oats to carry the supplements they need to stay healthy and comfortable.
 Once their teeth give out, we start feeding them soaked grass pellets - a delightful mash that keeps their bellies full without all the hard work of chewing.
 As horses age, they get skinnier and lose muscle mass and in our climate, with long, cold winters, we always blanket them in the winter to give them extra protection.

 The most important extra my geriatric horses get is a joint supplement.
 Arthritis is a normal part of ageing and the harder a horse has been used, the more their joints wear out.
 The more we protect joints early in life the longer they will last.
 We monitor our seniors closely to make sure they can lay down and get back up and that they have a comfortable and soft place to sleep.
 Many geriatric horses prefer to get off their feet and rest more often than younger horses, so it is important that they can get back up easily.